 The principal purposes of this offering are to increase our financial flexibility, create a public market for our Series 1 common stock, and facilitate future access to the public equity markets.
 We intend to use a portion of the net proceeds from this offering to pay in cash the Series F Dividend, which as of , 2020 totaled \$ million.
-As a result of the anticipated payment of the Series F Dividend, certain of our beneficial owners of 5% or more of the outstanding shares of voting securities and their affiliated entities who are holders of our Series F preferred stock will receive approximately \$ million of the net proceeds of this offering.
+As a result of the anticipated payment of the Series F Dividend, holders of our Series F preferred stock will receive approximately \$ million of the net proceeds of this offering, including entities affiliated with General Catalyst Group and Lawrence Bohn, a member of our board of directors, and entities affiliated with GGV Capital and Jeff Richards, a member of our board of directors, which will receive approximately \$ million and \$ million, respectively.
 We intend to use the remainder of the net proceeds from this offering for working capital and general corporate purposes, including sales and marketing, research and development, general and administrative matters, and capital expenditures.
 We may also use a portion of the net proceeds from this offering to acquire, license, or invest in products, technologies or businesses that are complementary to our business.
 However, we currently have no agreements or commitments to complete any such transaction.